KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. `ValidateService`: run tests to validate the service.
 1. These lifecycle hooks mirror the block traffic hooks.
 1. Useful for the exam.

+## CodePipeline

+#### Questions:

+1. What is CodePipeline?
+1. What can CodePipeline integrate with?
+1. Describe an example of CodePipeline workflow.

+#### Answers:

+1. A fully managed CI/CD service.
+It orchestrates the Build, Test, and Deployment of your application.
+The Automated Release Process allows for fast and consistent deployments.

+1. CodeCommit, CodeBuild., ElasticBeanstalk, CloudFormation, Lambda, Elastic Container Service, as well as third-party services like Github and Jenkins.

+1. `CodePipeline` workflow is defined, new code appears in your repo, `CodeBuild` builds and tests the code, `CodeDeploy` deploys the application in staging or production.

+---

+## General AWS Commands

+#### Questions:

+1. How can you set/configure the current local aws user in the CLI?
+1. What CLI command can be used to get the current IAM user information?
+1. What CLI command can be used to list the current user details (including default region)

+#### Answers:

+1. `aws configure`
+1. `aws iam get-user`
+1. `aws configure list`

+---

 # General Questions